Which Training Style is Right For You?

 This style of training is highly effective as it continuously challenges your strength and promotes fat burning.
 You’ll even continue to burn energy long after your workout.

 You’ll find high-intensity resistance training throughout High Intensity with Kayla Itsines (formerly BBG) and High Intensity Strength with Kayla (formerly BBG Stronger).
 There are eight Beginner weeks to help you to build the strength and fitness you’ll need to do full HIRT workouts.
-This style of training is also in High Intensity Strength with Cass.
+This style of training is also in Cass' High Intensity Strength programs.

 As many reps as possible (AMRAP)